Nexmo/station/_tutorials/voice-alerts.md

 ⚓ Conclusion
 ## Your Broadcast Call Application

-You now have a simple, but working, voice-alert system where you can broadcast out a text-to-speech or pre-recorded message, log which calls are answered versus sent to voicemail, and receive confirmation of receipt from users who receive the message.
+You now have a simple, but working, voice-alert system where you can broadcast out a text-to-speech or prerecorded message, log which calls are answered versus sent to voicemail, and receive confirmation of receipt from users who receive the message.

 ⚓ References
 ## Next Steps and Further Reading